-36. In the essence of safety, there shall be a staff Fire Marshal who shall coordinate safety concerns with all staff members.
-Prior to lights out on Sunday night, the cottage counselors will explain to each citizen in their cottage the emergency evacuation plan for that cottage.
-Additionally, each cottage will conduct at least one Emergency Evacuation drill with all citizens participating, before lights out on Sunday night.
-The Citizen State Fire Marshal and the Staff Fire Marshal, in coordination with the Cottage Fire Chiefs, will conduct Fire Safety Training and Emergency Evacuation drills throughout the week and those drill(s) will be coordinated with the Senior Counselor of a cottage before it/they occur.
-No Emergency Evacuation drills will be conducted by the Staff Fire Marshal, any staff member, and/or the Fire Chief between 11p.m. and the beginning of breakfast.

-37. Organized Athletics is one of the rating criteria for the Fugitt Award.
+- 36. In the interest of safety, there shall be a staff Life Safety Officer who shall coordinate safety concerns with all staff members.
+Prior to lights out on Sunday night, the cottage Counselors will explain to each Citizen in their cottage the emergency evacuation plan for that cottage.
+Additionally, each cottage will conduct at least one Emergency Evacuation drill with all Citizens participating, before lights out on Sunday night.
+The Citizen State Fire Marshal and the Staff Life Safety Officer, in coordination with the Cottage Directors of Emergency Services, will conduct Fire Safety Training and Emergency Evacuation drills throughout the week and those drill(s) will be coordinated with the Senior Counselor of a cottage before it/they occur.
+No Emergency Evacuation drills will be conducted by the Staff Life Safety Officer, any staff member, and/or Director of Emergency Services between 11 p.m. and the beginning of breakfast. - 37.
+Organized athletics is one of the rating criteria for the Fugitt Award.
 In this regard, each cottage team will begin the week with 100% and will retain that percentage regardless of the cottage's won-loss record.
 However, 5% points will be deducted for each scheduled athletic event that a cottage fails to field a complete team.
 An organized athletic event team can only be comprised of Citizens from the cottage scheduled to compete.
-The Athletic Staff has the discretion to deduct % points from a cottage's total athletic participation score for acts of unsportsmanlike conduct.

-38. Private communication/electronic devices such as cell phones, blackberrys, ipods, MP3 players, laptops, etc. are to be used only during scheduled free time.
-The use of these devices, at any other time, to include after "lights out", can be disruptive and will be confiscated if used at any time other than scheduled free time.
-A Citizen's parents will be notifed if it becomes necessary to confiscate a private communication/ electronic devices.
-All confiscated private communication/electronic devices will be turned in to GHQ and will be returned at the conclusion of the camp
+The Athletic Staff has the discretion to deduct % points from a cottage's total athletic participation score for acts of unsportsmanlike conduct. - 38.
+Private communication/electronic devices such as cell phones, ipods, MP3 players, tablets, laptops, etc. are to be used only during scheduled free time.
+The use of these devices, at any other time, to include after "lights out", can be disruptive.
+The item will be confiscated if used at any time other than scheduled free time.
+A Citizen's parents will be notified if it becomes necessary to confiscate a private communication/electronic device.
+All confiscated private communication/electronic devices will be turned in to GHQ and will be returned at the conclusion of the camp.